advancedrei/ApplicationInsights.Helpers/README.md

 All versions:

-1) Add the following line to your appSettings in web.config, or to your Azure Web App appSettings:
+1) In the Application Insights installer in Visual Studio has not done so already, add the following line to your appSettings in web.config, or to your Azure Web App appSettings:
 ```csharp
 <add key="APPINSIGHTS_INSTRUMENTATIONKEY" value="**InsertYourInstrumentationGuidHere**"/>
 ```

-MVC:
+*MVC:*
+2) Install the NuGet package: `Install-Package ApplicationInsights.Helpers.Mvc5 -pre`.

-2) Add the following code to DependencyConfig.cs:
+3) Add the following code to DependencyConfig.cs:
 ```csharp
 builder.RegisterType<TelemetryClient>().SingleInstance();
 builder.Register(c => new InsightsHandleErrorAttribute(c.Resolve<TelemetryClient>())).AsExceptionFilterFor<Controller>().InstancePerRequest();
 builder.RegisterFilterProvider();
 ```
-3) Add the following code to the first line of either Register() in Startup.cs, or Application_Start() in Global.asax.cs:
+4) Add the following code to the first line of either Register() in Startup.cs, or Application_Start() in Global.asax.cs:
 ```csharp
 TelemetryConfiguration.Active.ContextInitializers.Add(new InsightsTelemetryInitializer());
 ```
-4) Add the following to the first line of the <head> tag in Shared/_Layout.cshtml:
+5) Add the following to the first line of the <head> tag in Shared/_Layout.cshtml:
 ```csharp
 @Html.AddApplicationInsightsHeader()
 ```

-WebApi:
+*WebApi:*

+2) Install the NuGet package: `Install-Package ApplicationInsights.Helpers.WebApi2 -pre`.

-2) Add the following code to the first line of Register() in WebApiConfig.cs:
+3) Add the following code to the first line of Register() in WebApiConfig.cs:
 ```csharp
 TelemetryConfiguration.Active.ContextInitializers.Add(new InsightsTelemetryInitializer());
 config.Services.Add(typeof(IExceptionLogger), new InsightsExceptionLogger(new TelemetryClient()));